xhochy/xhochy.github.com/_posts/2021-03-01-deploying-conda-environments-in-docker-how-to-do-it-right.md

 ## Using `--mount=type=cache` instead of `conda clean` with BuildKit

 In the above approaches, we have always explicitly removed the conda cache after installing the environment.
 We also did download the packages fully on each non-cached build.
-In newer versions of docker you can use its BuildKit backend though which also supports mounting cache volumnes during the build phase.
+In newer versions of docker you can use its BuildKit backend though which also supports mounting cache volumes during the build phase.
 For this, we need to adjust the `mamba create` line to:

 ```
 RUN --mount=type=cache,target=/opt/conda/pkgs mamba create --copy -p /env --file predict-linux-64.lock